Find a Part Now

 Differences

-1956: Wider hood emblem.
+1956 - Task Force: Wider hood emblem.
 Two-piece fender emblems are mounted above horizontal fender line.
 Last year for eggcrate grille.

-1957: Only year for more open grille.
+1957 - Task Force: Only year for more open grille.
 Hood is flatter with two spears on top, similar to the 1957 Bel Air.
 Fender emblems are still above fender line, but are now oval-shaped, as opposed to previous versions in script.

-1958: All light-duty trucks are now called "Apache", medium-duty trucks called "Viking", and heavy-duty trucks called "Spartan".
+1958 - Apache: All light-duty trucks are now called "Apache", medium-duty trucks called "Viking", and heavy-duty trucks called "Spartan".
 First year for factory-equipped air conditioning.
-Significant redesign of front end, featuring a shorter/full-width grille, four Headlights instead of the previous two, and Parking lights are now in the grille instead of being in the front of the fender.
+Significant redesign of front end, featuring a shorter/full-width grille, four headlights instead of the previous two, and Parking lights are now in the grille instead of being in the front of the fender.
 The hood is similar to 1955/1956 models, but with a flat "valley" in the middle.
-A new "style-side" all-steel bed replaces the Cameo/Suburban versions; called "Fleetside" by Chevrolet and "Wideside" by GMC, available in 6.5 ft (2.0 m) and 8 ft (2.4 m) lengths.
+A new "styleside" all-steel bed replaces the Cameo/Suburban versions; called "Fleetside" by Chevrolet and "Wideside" by GMC, available in 6.5 ft (2.0 m) and 8 ft (2.4 m) lengths.
 For 1958, GM was promoting their fiftieth year of production, and introduced Anniversary models for each brand (Cadillac, Buick, Oldsmobile, Pontiac, and Chevrolet); the trucks also received similar attention to appearance, but staying essentially durable, with minimal adornment.

 Variants